Automated Speed Enforcement FAQs>

 The location of where and when the speeding offence occurred, as well as the speed of the vehicle and the posted speed limit will also be on the ticket.

-- In person by cash, cheque or debit
+• In person by cash, cheque (made payable to the Township of Essa) or debit